yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 After all we have read so far about passing around pointers, and allocating memory, and reading it from modules or loading it in via unsafe, we have all the tools we need to come up with a solution.
-And in fact, there are many possible ways of representing our return values from the host to the guest.
+And in fact, there are many possible ways of representing our return values from the
+Host to the Guest.
 We could create a data type for containing multiple values or have a type field to indicate what kind of value we have.

-Anything would work as long as the host and the guest agree on the convention.
+Anything would work as long as the Host and the Guest agree on the convention.

-[yoke](https://github.com/yokecd/yoke) uses a `wasm.State` enum (or as close to an enum as you get in Go) to let the guest know what kind of return value it is getting.
+[yoke](https://github.com/yokecd/yoke) uses a `wasm.State` enum (or as close to an enum as you get in Go) to let the Guest know what kind of return value it is getting.
 At the time of writing, it looks like this:

 ```go